 - Hour 6: Putting it all together with our instruments

-For more information about private or group lessons, please contact me at RenaMarieUrso at gmail dot com
+Email me for more information about private or group lessons: RenaMarieUrso at gmail dot com

-Here is a short list of conservatories, universities, and professionalperforming artists who continue to benefit from our Body Mapping work together:
+Here is a short list of conservatories, universities, and professional performing arts organizations and their artists who continue to benefit from our Body Mapping work together:

-The Juilliard School, University of Southern California, Rice University, Rutgers University, Manhattan School of Music, Arizona State University, University of Texas, Austin, Texas Tech, SUNY Stony Brook, University of Wisconsin, Madison, many of the California State University music departments, musicians from the New York Philharmonic, Chicago Symphony, Pacific Symphony, Los Angeles Chamber Orchestra, Oregon Symphony, Northwest Sinfonietta, and many more!
+The Juilliard School, University of Southern California, Rice University, Rutgers University, Manhattan School of Music, Grant Park Music Festival, Oberlin, Arizona State University, University of Texas Austin, Texas Tech, SUNY Stony Brook, University of Wisconsin Madison, University of North Carolina Greensboro, many of the California State University music departments, musicians from the New York Philharmonic, Chicago Symphony, Pacific Symphony, Los Angeles Chamber Orchestra, Oregon Symphony, Northwest Sinfonietta, Marin Symphony Youth Orchestra, and many more!

 UPCOMING BODY MAPPING CLASSES, GROUP WORKSHOPS & PRIVATE LESSONS